AdguardTeam/AdguardKnowledgeBase/05.ios/04.safari-web-extension/docs.en.md

 ### Enabling AdGuard's Safari Web extension

+> AdGuard's Safari Web extension greatly improves the ad blocking quality, so we recommend enabling it on all sites.

 Web extension is not a standalone tool and requires AdGuard for iOS.
 If you don't have AdGuard for iOS installed on your device, please [install it first](https://kb.adguard.com/en/ios/installation) and complete the onboarding process to prepare it for work.

 Once done, open *Settings > Safari > Extensions*.